01442 838195

 H2h-3008vcrv-peugeot-hero1

-We’ve picked the Peugeot 3008 because it’s arguably the best mid-sized family crossover on the market, a fantastic blend of unusual style, useful spaciousness and surprisingly dynamic handling characteristics; in fact, we’d suggest it’s more fun to drive than Peugeot’s family hatchback, the 308.
-And if you need more space, the Peugeot 5008 has very similar characteristics but with 2 extra rear seats, as well as a middle row with 3 individual chairs instead of the usual bench.
+We’ve picked the 3008 because it’s arguably the best midsized family crossover on the market, a fantastic blend of unusual style, useful spaciousness and surprisingly dynamic handling characteristics; in fact, we’d suggest it’s more fun to drive than Peugeot’s family hatchback, the 308.
+And if you need more space, the Peugeot 5008 has very similar characteristics but with two extra rear seats, as well as a middle row with three individual chairs instead of the usual bench.

 Renault Zoe